last Command in Linux: Check Login History

 last Command

-If you are managing a multiuser system, you’ll often need to know who, when, and from where logged into the machine.
+If you are managing a multiuser system, you will often need to know who, when, and from where logged into the machine.

 last is a command-line utility that displays information about the last login sessions of the system users.
 It is very useful when you need to track user activity or investigate a possible security breach.